 - Exposure to lead or mold

 The last thing you want happening to you or a family member is being needlessly injured because of a property owner’s neglect.
 Property owners have a legal obligation to make sure their properties are safe for others.
 This can range from building security to snow removal.
 The failure to make the premises safe can lead to serious bodily injury or wrongful death.
 I, Joseph Monaco, have been fighting for victims in South Jersey my entire career as a South Jersey Premises Liability Lawyer.
-I know as a Second Generation Trial Lawyer how critical it is to seek legal advice early on in the process to preserve crucial evidence that may be lost as time passes.
-Call me before it is too late to get a South Jersey Premises Liability Lawyer on your side.
+I know as a New Jersey Trial Lawyer how critical it is to seek legal advice early on in the process to preserve crucial evidence that may be lost as time passes.
+Call or text me at 609-277-3166 before it is too late to get a South Jersey Premises Liability Lawyer on your side.
+Free Consultation.